OriBenNun/Oversight_UI_Toolkit_Test/README.md

 started working on this assignment, and I felt how I better understand the task at hand and the tradeoffs with every iteration (documetned in the dev diary).

-**So here's the final architecture, written with Claude Sonnet 4.6 medium effort:**
+**So here's the final architecture, written with Claude Sonnet 4.6 medium effort (for better clarity and accuracy):**

 4 runtime handlers + 1 pure validator, explicit dependency chain, no mediator.